Reviewing Intercontinental Exchange (ICE) and Its Rivals

-Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its rivals?
-We will compare Intercontinental Exchange to related businesses based on the strength of its profitability, analyst recommendations, earnings, institutional ownership, dividends, valuation and risk.
+Intercontinental Exchange (NYSE: ICE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
+We will compare Intercontinental Exchange to related businesses based on the strength of its profitability, risk, earnings, valuation, analyst recommendations, institutional ownership and dividends.

 Analyst Ratings

-This is a breakdown of current recommendations for Intercontinental Exchange and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Intercontinental Exchange and its peers, as provided by MarketBeat.com.

 |Sell Ratings